liaolc/RL-Gammon/README.md

 ```bash
 sbatch run_gammon.sl
 ```
-Note: You may run into issues if the machine's cuda has compatibility issues with JAX
+Note: You may run into issues if the machine's cuda has compatibility issues with JAX.
+Also, you will have to change the paths inside the code to match up with your own machine, as we used the paths on our laptops/clusters.

 ## Loading Weights